fingon/go-dncp/CONVENTIONS.md

-# Coding conventions (mainly for Aider use) #
+# Coding conventions for Go (mainly for Aider use) #

-- use 'self' as method receiver in Go methods
+- use 'self' as name of receiver in struct methods

 - fmt.Printf MUST NOT be used anywhere